Gadgetoid/wallpaper/README.md

 * I have a pullonly origin set up so I can passwordless pull the latest tiles
 * I have a copy of the build file named `build-safe.py` that hasn't been tampered with ;) (ahaha, this is doomed to fail)
 * The wallpaper png file is copied to the location Windows 10 stores its wallpaper file
-* The user prefs are updated, twice, or maybe more times because this seems to work unreliably!
+* Delete the cached wallpaper file
+* Update the user prefs to display the new file